Art Therapy Services suitable for Adults

 One on One Therapeutic Consultations for Adults

-Offering Therapeutic Creative Arts Therapies including Sandplay for NDIS participants and also private clients.
+Offering Therapeutic Creative Arts Therapies including Sandplay for NDIS participants who are Plan managed or Self- managed and also private clients.

 These are some examples of Group Art therapy I can facilitate.